Salford Quays: The Lowry

 Early in the planning stages for redevelopment of Salford Quays in 1988, potential was recognised for a landmark arts venue, the Salford Quays Centre for the Performing Arts, which became known as the Lowry Project in 1994.
 It had secured £64 million in funding by 22 February 1996.

 The Lowry stands at the end of Pier 8, largely surrounded by the waters of the Manchester Ship Canal.
 Designed by James Stirling and Michael Wilford, it opened on 28 April 2000 and houses the 1,730 seat Lyric theatre, the 466 seat Quays theatre, studio spaces and 17,330 sqft of gallery space.
 There are cafes, bars and a restaurant at the south-western end of the building.
 The centre is associated with L. S. Lowry, and houses a collection of his work.

 Imperial War Museum North

-The Imperial War Museum North (IWM North), on Trafford Wharf Road in Trafford Park, overlooks the Manchester Ship Canal on the opposite bank to the Lowry and MediaCityUK.
-The area was heavily bombed during the Manchester Blitz in December 1940.
-The museum, designed by architect Daniel Libeskind, opened in July 2002.
-Its structure was designed to be a metaphor for a world shattered by war with sloping walls and ceilings.
-Three areas, the Air, Earth and Water Shards house exhibition and gallery space, public areas and restaurants.

 The museum has an extensive collection of historical artefacts, primarily from the wars occurring during the 20th century, the museum also has an exhibition house with theme changes on a regular basis.
 As of 2021, the exhibition is dedicated to aid workers throughout the world, predominantly the Middle East and North Africa.
 The museum also has a large section of twisted and rusted steelwork from the collapsed World Trade Center.